-CPA (Certified Public Accountant) is generally considered as the Topmost Chartered/Public Accounting Designation in the world.
+CPA USA (Certified Public Accountant) is generally considered as the Topmost Chartered/Public Accounting Designation in the world.

 In India, every year of university education is considered equivalent to 30 semester credits of US education.